College Park location

 Students need to complete 10

-establish fundamental economic theory and econometric
+fundamental economic theory and econometric skills.
+In

-those skills in specific contexts including environmental
+specific contexts including environmental policy, market

-policy, market design, international finance, economic
+design, international finance, economic development and

-development and others.
-Students can also earn a
+Students can also earn a Graduate

-the first 5 Core Courses.
+5 Core Courses.

 Is your degree a Master of Arts or a Master of